krasserm/krasserm.github.io/_posts/2018-02-07-deep-face-recognition.md

 ## Face recognition

-Given an estimate of the distance threshold $$\tau$$, face recognition is now as simple as calculating the distances between an input embedding vector and all embedding vectors in a database.
-The input is assigned the label (i.e. identity) of the database entry with the smallest distance if it is less than $$\tau$$ or label *unknown* otherwise.
+Given an estimate of the distance threshold $\tau$, face recognition is now as simple as calculating the distances between an input embedding vector and all embedding vectors in a database.
+The input is assigned the label (i.e. identity) of the database entry with the smallest distance if it is less than $\tau$ or label *unknown* otherwise.
 This procedure can also scale to large databases as it can be easily parallelized.
 It also supports one-shot learning, as adding only a single entry of a new identity might be sufficient to recognize new examples of that identity.

-A more robust approach is to label the input using the top $$k$$ scoring entries in the database which is essentially [KNN classification](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) with a Euclidean distance metric.
+A more robust approach is to label the input using the top $k$ scoring entries in the database which is essentially [KNN classification](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) with a Euclidean distance metric.
 Alternatively, a linear [support vector machine](https://en.wikipedia.org/wiki/Support_vector_machine) (SVM) can be trained with the database entries and used to classify i.e. identify new inputs.
 For training these classifiers we use 50% of the dataset, for evaluation the other 50%.

 ```python